OnPositive/aml/java2raml.md

 Some times you need to do further customization of the generation process in this case you may pass a set of classNames into `extensions` plugin parameter.
 This classes should implement one of our extension interface, provide default constructor and be available on plugin class path.

+#Limitations

+* At this moment only annotations with runtime retention policy can be converted.
+* conversion to date types as well as to file type is not supported yet.

 #Examples